 Outside of her duties in academia, Brenda serves as a private consultant and corporate trainer to the insurance and risk management industry.
 She has also served as an expert witness and consultant on several court cases.
 Her consulting firm offers social media consulting, custom seminar delivery, preparation of expert opinions and testimony, continuing education course delivery, agency valuation, risk management audits, and intellectual patent application review.

 Brenda is an entrepreneur in the jewelry industry, as a co-owner of Rockin' Belles, LLC, the producer of JuJuBelle® jewelry.
-The JuJuBelle® line was founded in 2010 and is now sold through independent consultants in over thirty states in the U.S. In her role as Chief Operating Officer of the company, she oversees operational policies and procedures, motivates and trains the sales force, manages the company's advertising and social media campaigns, and occasionally designs some of the products.
+The JuJuBelle® line was founded in 2010 and is now sold through independent consultants in over forty states in the U.S. In her role as Chief Operating Officer of the company, she oversees operational policies and procedures, motivates and trains the sales force, manages the company's advertising and social media campaigns, and occasionally designs some of the products.

 Brenda is a mixed media artist as well as a jewelry artist.
 A do-it-yourselfer, she enjoys decorating, home repair, and gardening.
 She has performed as a stand-up comic at the Addison Improv in Dallas, Texas, and at Hyena's Comedy Club in Arlington.
 She won the "Bodacious Crowd Pleaser" award at the Blue Night of the Stars Talent Show at UNT in 2007.
 Brenda resides near Simpson, NC, with her teenage son and three dogs.